KangLiao929/Cylin-Painting/README.md

 ![](assets/cylin-painting.png)
 **<div align="center">We propose a new Cylin-Painting to effectively combine the advantages of image inpainting and image outpainting.</div>**

+## 📝 Changelog

+- [x] 20240101: Cylin-Painting is published at TIP.
+- [x] 20240118: The implementation guidance is released.
+- [ ] Release both training and inference code.
+- [ ] Release pre-trained weights on three panoramic datasets.

 ## Installation
 Using the virtual environment (conda) to run the code is recommended.
 ```